Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital: Proposed Approach

 \subsection{Leader Election and Consensus Power}

 Validators "stake" their active social capital (becoming effective social capital) to participate in the leader election process.
-Our protocol takes inspiration from Ethereum’s Randao~\cite{LeastAuthority2018Eth2Audit} and the WHISK-SSLE~\cite{whisk} family of protocols, adapting their randomness-based leader election mechanisms to generate on-chain randomness with Randao, and elect block producers in an unpredictable way using Whisk to hinder leader prediction (and subsequent DoS) attacks possible with Randao.
+Our protocol takes inspiration from Ethereum’s Randao~\cite{LeastAuthority2018Eth2Audit} and WHISK-SSLE~\cite{whisk} family of protocols , adapting their randomness-based leader election mechanisms to generate on-chain randomness with Randao, and elect block producers in an unpredictable way using Whisk to hinder leader prediction (and subsequent DoS) attacks possible with Randao (nonetheless, it remains an ancillary aim).
 To reduce the risk of inter-round stake lobbying, we incorporate Ethereum’s delayed staking mechanism~\cite{LeastAuthority2018Eth2Audit}.
 With this approach, when a node requests to join the validator pool, it must wait a certain number of blocks before joining.